- SAP produces negative innovation and focuses far more on marketing innovation than actually creating innovation.

 - Steve Wozniak is at SAPPHIRE this year!

-Vendors that compete with SAP are not competing against what SAP has to sell.
+Vendors that compete with SAP are not fighting against what SAP has to sell.
 If it were that straightforward, SAP would lose a lot of its market share.

 Instead, vendors must compete with a mirage that is created by SAP marketing.
 As alluded to earlier, many, perhaps most of the announcements made by SAP never come to pass.